sakaiproject/sakai/gradebook/xdocs/README.txt

 Building the Gradebook standalone
 ---------------------------------

+As of the 2.2 release, both the Sakai Gradebook tool and a standalone Gradebook application are produced by a normal build.
+Like other "artifacts" produced by Maven, the standalone WAR will be placed in your local repository and in the "target" subdirectory of the standalone application subproject.
+(It will not, however, be copied into your Sakai deployment!)

+If you use the "-standalone" flag in the Gradebook build (as shown below), the build will also copy the file "sakai-gradebook-standalone-app.war" to whatever directory is defined by the Maven property "standalone.deploy.dir".

 1) You'll need to build Sakai in order to generate some JARs on which the standalone Gradebook depends.
 Start at the top sakai directory and run "maven sakai".